top of page

 Not all therapy is the same, so it is a good idea to get some idea of how your therapist practices.
 While this should not require you to know all there is to know about therapy, you might begin to develop some understanding of how well you will work together.

-We strive to understand our clients need in a holistic manner, as we listen carefully to their needs, and work hard at forming a collaborative partnership.
+We strive to understand our clients' need in a holistic manner, as we listen carefully to their needs, and work hard at forming a collaborative partnership.
 We tend to work with clients using an approach that allows us to help clients discover solutions they have within themselves, their families, and their belief systems that have either been forgotten or dismissed as irrelevant for one reason or another.

 When it comes to your concerns therapist and client can combine experiences to develop ideas that can be employed to break patterns.
 No matter what challenges we face as we work together, when you are the client, It is important to us that we work toward YOUR GOALS to reduce distress in whatever form it takes.